Digital Community Building with Older Adults

 Ageism is the interpersonal and systemic prejudice against older people.
 Everyday ageism are the microaggressions experienced by persons 50+ in messaging, interactions, how a room is designed, how a website is designed, “putting seniors in facilities,” and we would argue most walkers.

-In a talk led by Dr. Bryant T. Marks, Sr., and hosted on ABC (Hidden Bias of Good People, 2021), the chief diversity officer shares older people have the most negative biases associated with them.
+In a talk “Hidden Bias of Good People” led by Dr. Bryant T. Marks, Sr. in 2021, the chief diversity officer reveals older people have the most negative biases associated with them.

 In a survey by U of M Healthy Aging Poll, they found 36% of older persons have internalized the ageist messages heard by family, friends, and the media.